COVID-19 is an emerging, rapidly evolving situation.

 Eligibility

-- Scientists at U.S. or upper-middle-income country institutions must partner with scientists at low-income, lower-middle-income or upper-middle-income country institutions.
-(Income categories are defined by The World Bank Country and Lending Groups.)
+• Scientists at LMIC institutions may partner with scientists in the United States and/or at other low and middle-income country institutions.
+(Income categories are defined by The World Bank Country and Lending Groups.

-- The proposed research must be relevant to the interests stated in the funding opportunity announcement of one of the participating NIH Institutes or Offices.
+• The proposed research must be relevant to the interests stated in the funding opportunity announcement of one of the participating NIH Institutes, Centers or Offices listed in the FOAs.
+The R01 Applications must be relevant to the mission of one of the participating ICs other than FIC as listed in the FOA.

-- Applicants who need time and funding to develop research collaborations and capacity, and to conduct pilot studies, are encouraged to apply first to the R21 (PAR-14-331).
+• Applicants who need time and funding to develop research collaborations and capacity, and to conduct pilot studies, are encouraged to apply first to the R21.

 Program Overview